 3. Connect the dots for them.

 Be prepared to answer 1) Why an MBA? and 2) Why INSEAD?
-Those are always asked.
+These two questions are always asked.
 Alumni are the school’s messengers and champions; you’ll want to show the love by conveying a thoughtful and sincere understanding of its unique culture and values.
 Among other qualities, your interviewer is looking for your leadership potential, fit with the school and ability to connect the dots within your professional experience to why the INSEAD MBA is the ideal next step in advancing your highest aspirations.

 4. Showcase your international experience.

-International experience is not only an advantage, but a distinct criterion your interviewers will be assessing.
+International experience isn’t only an advantage, but a distinct criterion your interviewers will be assessing.
 You’ll need to do more than enumerate your trips or adventures abroad.
-INSEAD wants evidence you’ve learned from these experiences, that you’ve gained interesting insights, cultural sensitivity and curiosity for cultures beyond your own.
+INSEAD wants evidence you’ve learned from these experiences, that you’ve gained interesting insights, cultural sensitivity, and curiosity for cultures beyond your own.
 Know that many short trips abroad count for less than extended stays, such as working or studying in another country, when you would’ve had to adapt to different environments.
 If you haven’t had the opportunity yet to work or study abroad for an extended period, you could also discuss the experiences you have had working with international teams, and most importantly, what insights you have gained about cross-cultural collaboration.

 5. Make your points focused and persuasive.

 Your interviewer may or may not be taking notes, so practice your key selling points to ensure that what you convey is memorable and compelling (i.e. easy for them to remember when they’re writing their report to the admissions team).